Asian Money Matters: Artificial Intelligence

 Gemini: useful for day-to-day administrative tasks

-Claude: strong for thinking, writing, and reasoning
+Claude: useful for reasoning

 Perplexity: helpful for checking UK-specific regulations